NathanLever7/DISSERTATION/README.md

 # DISSERTATION
-Data-Driven Energy Cost Minimisation Based On Smart Meter Data Analytics This is the code for my dissertation titles 'Data-Driven Energy COst Minimisation Based On Smart Meter Data Analytics', completed in collaberation with Bruntwood, during my MSc in Data Science at The University of Manchester.
+Data-Driven Energy Cost Minimisation Based On Smart Meter Data Analytics This is the code for my dissertation titles 'Data-Driven Energy Cost Minimisation Based On Smart Meter Data Analytics', completed in collaberation with Bruntwood, during my MSc in Data Science at The University of Manchester.
 The code consists of:
   Preprocessing
   EDA